Title V Genetics Contractors

 Senate Bill 602 (76(R), 1999) - relates to the membership and powers of the Interagency Council for Genetic Services (IACGS).
 Requires DSHS to coordinate with the Council for initiating, considering, or proposing a rule relating to human genetics or human genetic services.
 Title V Genetics Fee-for-Service contractors are represented on the Council.

 Senate Bill 11, Medical Records Privacy Act (77(R), 2001) – relates to protecting the privacy of medical records.

 Texas Legislature Online – search/track filed bills and actions.

-HIPAA, Health Insurance Portability and Accountability Act of 1996 – relates to the standards of protection for the storage, use and transfer of protected health information.
-Title II of HIPAA includes the Administrative Simplification provisions: electronic transactions and codes sets, unique identifiers, privacy, and security.
+HIPAA, Health Insurance Portability and Accountability Act of 1996 – relates to the standards of protection for the storage, use, and transfer of protected health information.
+Title II of HIPAA includes the Administrative Simplification provisions: electronic transactions and code sets, unique identifiers, privacy, and security.

 External links to other sites are intended to be informational and do not have the endorsement of the Texas Department of State Health Services.
 These sites may also not be accessible to persons with disabilities.